-Gishwati-Mukura can be visited throughout the year, but the wet months from October to May are the best for chimp tracking and forest birding.
+Gishwati-Mukura can be visited throughout the year, but the wet months from October to May are the best for chimp trekking and forest birding.
 General hiking might be easier in the drier months from June to September.

 Gishwati-Mukura NP is easily accessible.
 Gishwati Forest is located on a newly surfaced road 85km from Kigali, 40km from Rubavu and 55km from Musanze.
 The park can easily be visited on a drive-around tour of the country.
 The undeveloped Mukura sector of the park is some 35km east of Karongi, reached along dirt roads.